 I’m pretty sure the smell of spray paint won’t be out of the house until spring.

-The good news is that Rust-Oleum 2X Paint + Primer was a land slide victory.
+The good news is that Rust-Oleum 2X Paint + Primer was a landslide victory.
 It went on even, it dried quickly, and it looks fantastic.
-There are no peeling area, and it seems quite tough and long lasting.
+There is no peeling area, and it seems quite tough and long-lasting.